- Best Black Friday & Cyber Monday Diamond Deals and Jewelry Deals - November 24, 2022

 Gemstones can be confusing, we must admit – mind numbingly so!
-With over 130 types of individual jewelry quality gemstones, and a mess of undoubtedly unfamiliar terms, the hunt for picking the ideal stone for your wedding or engagement ring may have left you at a flustered standstill.
+With over 130 types of individual jewelry quality gemstones, and a mess of undoubtedly unfamiliar terms, the hunt for picking the ideal stone for your gemstone engagement ring may have left you at a flustered standstill.

 We find that the easiest way to solve this confusion is by compiling all the gemstones and putting them in their scientific groups, ones determined by their Mohs hardness rating and their chemical composition.
 Does that sound like a headache in and of itself?
 Absolutely!
 Lucky for you we did the hard work for you, now all you have to do is pick!